geekscape/aiko_arduino_legacy/README.markdown

 Written by Andy Gelme and Pete Yandell.

 Copyright (C) 2009 by Geekscape Pty.
 Ltd.
-Copyright (C) 2009 by Pete Yandel.
+Copyright (C) 2009 by Pete Yandell.
 Released under the GPLv3 license (dual-licensed).